LekoArts/thanks-contributors/README.md

 You must have an environment variable called `GITHUB_ACCESS_TOKEN` either exported in your CLI or defined inside an `.env` file in the root of the project.

 The script automatically excludes the members of the organization ("owner" in this case).
 If you want to exclude specific users, you'll need to edit the `index.js` (at the moment, PRs are welcome).

+The results are stored inside a `./output` folder.

 ### Example